meanna/ThaiLMCUT/README.md

 ### Train a language model

-Define the training and development dataset in `train/get_corpus_lm.py` Input data can be any text.
-If you use InterBEST2009, the boundary markers must be removed (see `train/get_corpus.py`) To train a new language model, you could run:
+* Define the training and development dataset in `train/get_corpus_lm.py`
+* Input data can be any text.
+Example of an input text can be found in `data/TEST_100K.txt`
+* If you use InterBEST2009, the boundary markers must be removed (see `train/get_corpus.py`) To train a new language model, you could run:
 ```
 python train/LanguageModel.py --dataset [dataset name] --batchSize 60  --char_dropout_prob 0.01  --char_embedding_size 200   --hidden_dim 500  --layer_num 3  --learning_rate 0.0001 --sequence_length 100  --epoch 20 --len_lines_per_chunk 1000 --optim [adam or sgd] --lstm_num_direction [2 for bidirectional LSTM]  --add_note "..add some note.."